dyhes/zulip/docs/contributing/code-reviewing.md

 1. Start by **rereading the issue** the PR is intended to solve.
 Are you confident that you **understand everything the issue is asking for**?
-If not, try exploring the relevant parts of the Zulip app and reading any linked discussions on the [development community server][czo] to see if the additional context helps.
+If not, try exploring the relevant parts of the Aloha app and reading any linked discussions on the [development community server][czo] to see if the additional context helps.
 If any part is still confusing, post a GitHub comment or a message on the [development community server][czo] explaining